-A study was undertaken to recommend a phased program which could be implemented over a period of years.
+This study was undertaken to recommend a phased program which could be implemented over a period of years.
 The study reviewed currently proposed MWRA pipeline improvement projects and recommendations as to changes in size and/or alignment to contribute to the objective of transmission redundancy within the metropolitan system.
-The recommendations of the study will form the basis for subsequent projects for MEPA environmental review, permitting, design and construction.
-On June 9, 2010 and June 30, 2010, staff presented the findings and recommendations for the metropolitan tunnel system to the Board of Directors.
+The recommendations of the study now form the basis for subsequent projects for MEPA environmental review, permitting, design and construction.
+On June 9, 2010 and June 30, 2010, staff presented to the Board of Directors the findings and redundancy recommendations for the metropolitan tunnel system.